easy-updates-manager/easy-updates-manager/Readme.txt

 A: As far as I know, this is just some spam.
 I have not received any complaints about it and there are lots of 5 star ratings for the most recent versions.
 You can help by ratings the plugin and saying if it is broken or not.

 == Screenshots ==
-1. Settings Page
-2. Disable Plugin Updates
+1. Disable Updates Globally
+2. Other Settings
-3. Disable Plugins Individually
+3. Disable Plugin Updates
+4. Disable Theme Updates
+5. Screen Options
+6. Help Tab

 == Installation ==
 Installing Disable Updates Manager.

-1.Install Disable Updates Manager either via the WordPress.org plugin directory, or by uploading the files to your server.
+1. Install Disable Updates Manager either via the WordPress.org plugin page and uploading the files to your FTP manually, or going to the and new plugins section in your dashboard.

-2.After activating Disable Updates Manager by Websiteguy, you will be able to go to the Disable Updates Manager page under the settings.
+2. Activate Disable Updates Manager by MPS Plugins.

+3. Click on the configure button next to the plugin or go to the plugin settings page under the settings section in your dashboard.
-3.That's it.
-You're ready to go!

 == Changelog ==
+= 4.3.13 =
+* Fixed contributor issue.
+* Updated description in readme.txt.
+* Removed unnecessary versions (0.5 - 1.9.0).

+= 4.3.12.2* =
+* Fixed screenshot 5 showing incorrect information.
+* Search Exclude 1.1.0 fixes capability with Disable Updates Manager.

+= 4.3.12 =
+* Updated readme.txt to make it easier to understand.

+= 4.3.11* =
+* Added some better screenshots.

+= 4.3.10 =
+* WordPress 4.0 capability added.
+* Fixed plugin icon not showing.

+= 4.3.0 =
+* Added custom plugin installer icon.
+* Tested with WordPress 4.0RC1 (4.0 to be released September 4, 2014).
+* Modified some help tab content.
+* Added proper CSS for columns in help tab.
+* Modified settings alignment.
+* Changed metaboxes arrangement in screen options.
+* Changed metaboxes titles.
+* Removed some versions in changelog.

+= 4.2.24 =
+* New Video Promo!
+* Tested with WordPress 4.0 beta4.
+* Made help tab rate notice display on all tabs.
+* Rearranged the tutorials.

+= 4.2.23* =
+* Fixed debug error

+= 4.2.22* =
+* Fixed debug to make true.
+* Moved settings notice into help tab.
+* Added extra content to notice in settings.
+* Added new notice in help tab.
+* Added new tags to readme.txt.

+= 4.2.21 =
+* Added capability section to help tab.
+* Added and removed a few minor things.

+= 4.2.20* =
+* Removed double style.css (removed the one that was not in assets).
+* Changed License.txt.
+* Added new contributor to help tab.
+* Added capability with WordPress 3.9.2, 4.0 beta, and 4.0.
+* Reformatted tooltips.
+* Added some <code><br></code> and <code><div></code> classes to the settings for better spacing.
+* Updated settings security.

+= 4.2.12 =
+* New contributor!
+* Fixed unable to chosen which plugins to disable.

-= 4.2.11 =
+= 4.2.11* =
 * Fixed screenshots.
 * Fixed broken links.
 * Added the language files again (this should fix the language issue).

-= 4.2.10 =
+= 4.2.10* =
 * Changed blog address to <a target="_blank" href="http://mpswp.wordpress.com/">mpswp.wordpress.com</a>
 * Uploaded version 4.2.10 on <a target="_blank" href="https://github.com/Websiteguy/disable-updates-manager">GitHub</a>.
 * Added better documentation in readme.txt.